Published on Brock University (http://brocku.ca)

-Celebrating National Archaeology Day
+Celebrating International Archaeology Day (October 17, 2015)

 Fred Truckenbrodt Travel Grant for Students The Niagara Peninsula Society has established a travel grant for students to be awarded each year for three consecutive years (2012, 2013, 2014) in memory of Fred Truckenbrodt, a long-time member of our society who was passionate about archaeology and travel in the Mediterranean and deeply committed to the AIA and its activities.
-Helen Brown, treasurer of our society, presented the first of these awards to Stephanie Bergman (pictured above right) at the March 25, 2012 lecture; in the summer of 2012, Stephanie participated in the Brock University Archaeological Practicum in Crete, led by Professor Angus Smith of the Department of Classics.
-Additional information about the award, including the application form for the 2013 award, is available here.
+The 2014 recipient of the award was Brian Abfal, an undergraduate major in Classics, who participated in Brock's Archaeological Practium (CLAS 3F75) in Gournia; he is pictured (above right) receiving his award from Dr. Angus Smith who led the practicum this past summer.